Small Business Phone Problems: 5 Common Issues and How to Fix Them

 Why It Happens

 The irony: the better your business does, the less available you become.
-Success creates the conditions for failure.
+Success creates the precise conditions for failure.

 The Quick Fix

-- A colleague
+- A trusted colleague who can take a message

-- A family member who can take messages
+- A family member for emergencies

-- A voicemail with a callback promise
+- A voicemail with a genuine callback promise and specific timeframe

 The Proper Solution